Owen Nolan: Minor hockey

-Quebec Nordiques – San Jose Sharks
+Quebec Nordiques and San Jose Sharks

 Nolan was drafted first overall by the Quebec Nordiques in the 1990 NHL Entry Draft.
-He was part of the franchise's transfer to Denver where the Nordiques were rebranded as the Colorado Avalanche.He began the 1995–96 season with four goals and four assists in nine games for the Avalanche before being traded to the Sharks for Sandis Ozoliņš on October 26, 1995.
+After a difficult rookie season at age 18 in 1990-91, when he tallied only 13 points, he burst out the next year with 42 goals and 73 points in 75 games.
+He was part of the franchise's transfer to Denver where the Nordiques were rebranded as the Colorado Avalanche.
+He began the 1995–96 season with four goals and four assists in nine games for the Avalanche before being traded to the San Jose Sharks for Sandis Ozoliņš on 26 October 1995.
 During his tenure with the Sharks he was named captain, and registered his best career year in 1999–2000, finishing with 84 points, and tied for second in the NHL with 44 goals.
-That same year, the eighth seeded Sharks took out the first-seeded Blues in seven games with Nolan leading the way with six goals.
+During the 2000 Stanley Cup playoffs, the eighth-seeded Sharks took out the first-seeded St. Louis Blues in seven games with Nolan leading the way with six goals.
 In game seven, Nolan scored with 10 seconds left in the first period from just past centre ice, beating goaltender Roman Turek to give the Sharks a 2–0 lead.
-The goal propelled them to a 3–1, game seven victory and first round upset of the Blues.
+The goal propelled them to a 3–1, game seven victory and first-round upset of the Blues.